 The California Assembly passed SB 1437 in 2018.
 This new legislation rewrote the state code around felony murder to make it less broad.
 It’s still quite possible to be charged with felony murder, but the new rule makes it less likely to be abused by prosecutors.

-The penalties for felony murder are the same as murder, so they are still very steep.
+The penalties for a felony murder conviction are the same as murder, so they are still very steep.
 If you are convicted of felony murder, you can face penalties as high as life in prison without parole.

-- Lewd acts with a minor
+- Lewd acts on a child

 This can apply to a lot of situations, so let’s look at three examples: